dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 You can opt in to value overflow behavior by using Swift's overflow operators (such as `a &+ b`).
 See <doc:AdvancedOperators#Overflow-Operators>.

-The addition operator is also supported for `String` concatenation:
+The addition operator is also supported for `String` concatenation.

 ```swift
 "hello, " + "world"  // equals "hello, world"